-Training Any-Size Videos with Data-Centric Parallel
+Training Variable Sequences with Data-Centric Parallel

-National University of Singapore
+VideoSys Team, National University of Singapore

 (* and † indicate equal contribution and correspondence)

-New Paradigm for Any-Size Video Training 🚀: Let Data Choose its Parallel!
-We introduce Data-Centric Parallel (DCP), a simple but effective approach to accelerate distributed training of any-size videos.
+We introduce Data-Centric Parallel (DCP), a simple but effective approach to accelerate distributed training of varaible sequences (e.g., videos).
 Unlike previous methods that fix training settings, DCP dyanmically adjusts parallelism and other configs driven by incoming data during runtime.
 This method significantly reduces communication overhead and computational inefficiencies, achieving up to 2.1x speedup.
-As a ease-of-use method, DCP can enpower any video models and parallel methods with minimal code changes.
+As a ease-of-use method, our method can enpower any models and most parallel methods within minimal code changes (10 lines).

-Video 1: Video demonstration of Data-Centric Parallel.
+Video 1: Overview of Data-Centric Parallel.

 Method